The Fox in the Attic: Background

-Publication History
+Publication history

-The Fox in the Attic was originally published in 1961 by Chatto & Windus: London as v.
-1 of The Human Predicament trilogy, and then in the United States by Harper & Brothers: New York.
+The Fox in the Attic was originally published in 1961 by Chatto & Windus: London as volume 1 of The Human Predicament, and then in the United States by Harper & Brothers: New York.
 This was 23 years after Hughes's previous novel, In Hazard: A Sea Story, and 33 years after A High Wind in Jamaica, which was a best seller in the United Kingdom and America.
 It was published the following year in Sweden (Stockholm: Norstedt) as Räven på vinden.

-The second novel in The Human Predicament trilogy, The Wooden Shepherdess, was published in 1973 by Chatto & Windus: London; it carries on the story to 1934 and the Night of the Long Knives.
-The third and final novel was left unfinished, but the completed twelve chapters were included in the 2000 New York Review of Books edition of The Wooden Shepherdess.
+The second volume in The Human Predicament, The Wooden Shepherdess, was published in 1973 by Chatto & Windus: London; it carries on the story to 1934 and the Night of the Long Knives.
+The third volume was left unfinished, but twelve completed chapters were included in the 1995 edition.

 Reception

 The Fox in the Attic was featured in the 2 February 1962 Life Guide section of Life Magazine.
 In this short blurb, Life introduced Hughes's attempt to write The Human Predicament trilogy, calling it a "vast, Tolstoyan novel sequence" while also saying of the first volume, "Hughes effectively interweaves the life of his hero...with the fortunes of top Nazidom."
+Publication in Britain was accompanied by widespread critical acclaim for its mingling of truth and fiction.
+Goronwy Rees was moved to write: "There are few living writers of whom one would say that they had genius; but somehow it seems the most natural thing in the world to say about Richard Hughes."
+At the same time, many critics felt that it would be impossible to judge the book until the completion of the whole novel.